swarna-kpaul/covid19spatiotemporal/README.md

 Modelling can also be done for India

+tensorflow_version 1.x is required to run the code

 ## Running an example
 To fetch latest data for a country run the following
 ```